Tom101222/Adns-3050-Optical-Sensor/README.md

 Using to obtain postion

 Once the startup method has been run it is easy to obtain the position of the sensor, just use getx() and gety() consecutivley, it is important that there are no read operations between the two otherwise the data will be corrupted or changed.

+Sensor Operation

+The ADNS 3050 is essentially a small camera.
+It takes consecutive photos and the DSP mathematically determines the amount of movement between pictures.
+The data is then stored in the DELTA_X and DELTA_Y registers (0X03 and 0X04 respectivley) Once the the registers are read they are re-written with new data.

+Setting the Resolution

+Resolution is determined by the value of bits 4-2 in the MOUSE_CNTRL register (0x0d).
+By default this is set to 1000 cpi.
+To change the resolution just write to the register with the corresponding value .
+For example, to set the resolution to 2000 cpi  just use:

+Write(0x0d,B11000);

+This sets bits 4-2 to 110 and bits 1 and 0 to 0 (needed for operation).
+110 corresponds with the value found on page 29 of the datasheet for a resolution of 2000